patiwwb/Client_Server_Application/README.md

 Multithreaded chatroom using TCP/IP in C \

-Clients can talk and exchange ".txt" ".png" ".jpeg" ".wav" files.
+Clients can talk and exchange ".txt" ".png" ".jpeg" ".wav" files. \

+Server can save ".log" file